Photography Tax Tips

 Hand held light/flash meter

-Flash/Light Meter simplifies lighting
+Flash/Light Meter simplifies lighting.

-I think anyone using studio strobes will greatly benefit from a flash meter.
+Anyone using studio strobes will greatly benefit from a flash meter.
 Here is the older Sekonic Meter I use most of the time.

 The primary thing I use the flash meter for is getting the exposure for my subject.
 I always start here when shooting.
-The light I am measuring is the main light, because it is lighting my subject, not because of how bright it is.
+The light I am measuring is the main light because it is lighting my subject, not because of how bright it is.

 I took a reading first of the main light that is 45º to the right of the camera. ƒ/8 was the reading for the main light on ISO 100 and sync speed of 1/250.
-I turned this light off and then worked at setting the second (fill light) behind the camera to ƒ/5.6, which is 1/2 the power of the first light.
+I turned this light off and then worked on setting the second (fill light) behind the camera to ƒ/5.6, which is 1/2 the power of the first light.

 Lighting Setup: Table-top Product Photography